lscoppitto/docs-v3/docs/reference/bsp/4zerobox_mobile.md

 ```python
 on_button_press(fn, dir=FALLING_EDGE, debounce=0)
 ```
-Set-up the `USER_BUTTON` to call an interrupt callback when pressed.
+Sets-up the `USER_BUTTON` to call an interrupt callback when pressed.

 * `fn` is the function to be called when the button is pressed;
 * `dir` is the wave edge that will trigger the callback.
 Default is `FALLING_EDGE`;